Daayan (TV series)

 Daayan (English: Witch) is an Indian paranormal romance drama series created by Ekta Kapoor under Balaji Telefilms.
 It premiered on 15 December 2018 on &TV and starred Tina Datta, Mohit Malhotra and Priya Bathija.

 Plot

 The series revolves around two people who are madly in love with each other and how their lives change when a daayan enters their lives and creates havoc.
-The young Janvi Maurya, a well-educated and family-oriented girl hailing from Ujjain, stumbles upon a dangerous ploy by an evil force as many unusual and mysterious happenings occur in her hometown.
-With a threat to her life, she must unmask the identity of a daayan who is someone close to her.
+The young Janvi Maurya, a well-educated and family-oriented girl from Ujjain, stumbles upon a dangerous ploy by an evil force as many unusual and mysterious happenings occur in her hometown.
+With her life on the line, she must unmask the identity of a daayan who is someone close to her.
 Accompanying her in this mission is her childhood friend and love interest, the wealthy and chivalrous Aakarsh Chaudhary.
 Janvi and Aakarsh marry with an intent to finish the daayan.